Nandinisharma09/InternNews-Dummy-News-Website/README.md

 # InternNews-Dummy-News-Website
-This is a dummy news website
+This is a dummy news website it's name is InternNews.I created this website using HTML and CSS.
+.